 The wet bulb temperature is a function of the dry bulb temperature and the relative humidity, the amount of water vapor in the air.
 Liquid or solid water cools itself by evaporating some water as water vapor.
 This releases heat, and so lowers the energy level in the water.
 When there is more water vapor in the atmosphere, water or snow can't evaporate as much because the air is already saturated with water to a high degree.
 Consequently, water cools more slowly when the humidity is high, and more quickly when the humidity is low.

 For this reason, humidity is a very important factor in determining snow conditions.
 If the humidity level is low enough, you can actually get snow even when the dry bulb temperature is several degrees above freezing.
 If the relative humidity is 100 percent, then the wet bulb temperature and the dry bulb temperature will be exactly the same.
 But even if both are at the freezing temperature, you might get rain instead of snow because the air saturation slows the cooling process down so much.

-If the temperature is around 30 F (-1 C), you need a fairly low relative humidity (less than 30 percent) for good snow-making conditions.
+If the temperature is around 30 F (minus 1 C), you need a fairly low relative humidity (less than about 40 percent) for good snow-making conditions.
 If the temperature is less than 20 F (-6.7 C), you can make snow fairly easily even if the relative humidity is 100 percent.
 A temperature in the teens is ideal for snow-making.